 Dental caries, or tooth cavities, are an unfortunate dental problem that affects children and adolescents as well as adults.
-Tooth decay and cavities are commonly caused by plaque buildup.
-When plaque comes in contact with sugar and starch, it activates bacteria in plaque, causing it to attack and erode tooth enamel.
+The most common cause of tooth decay and cavities that we see in our office is plaque buildup.
+When plaque comes in contact with sugar and starch, it activates bacteria in plaque, thus causing it to attack and erode tooth enamel.
 As the tooth enamel breaks down and wears away, it leaves the tooth susceptible to the formation of cavities.

 Tooth Decay And Cavity Symptoms